Clarity-Digital-Twin/brain-go-brrr/TECHNICAL_DEBT.md

 - ✅ tuab_enhanced_dataset.py → Deprecation alias to TUABDataset
 - ✅ Proper deprecation warnings in place

+## 🔴 CRITICAL ISSUES (BLOCKING)

+### 1. TUAB Collate Workaround Still Active
+**Status**: WORKAROUND CODE PRESENT BUT POSSIBLY OBSOLETE **Impact**: Unnecessary complexity and confusion **Details**:
+- Collate function still has 20→19 channel truncation code
+- Originally for 304 contaminated windows in old cache
+- Files `aaaaakfo_s004_t000.edf` and `aaaaakfo_s005_t000.edf` now show MISSING channels, not extra
+- Current training logs show no 20-channel errors
+- Workaround may be obsolete with new cache

+**Investigation Required**:
+1. Verify if ANY windows in current cache have 20 channels
+2. If none found, remove workaround code from collate_tuab.py
+3. Add strict assertion for exactly 19 channels
+4. Document in changelog when workaround removed

 ## 🟡 REMAINING MINOR ISSUES

 ### 1. EEGPT Model Files (NOT 11 - Only 6!)